jazzfelix/libumusic/README.md

 ALWAYS_INLINE void* lum_process_pc (struct midi_s* midi) {}
 ALWAYS_INLINE void* lum_process_bend (struct midi_s* midi) {}
 ```

+To interact with the rest of your code you need to prepare global variables
+which these functions can modify.
+If you want to change a variable `pitch` for
+example `pitch` needs to be declared globally or in the same *.c file as the
+function `lum_process_note`.

 In `lum_process_note ()` check if `midi->cmd` is a Note On (`0x90`) or
 Note Off (`0x80`).
 You might also want to use `midi->note` and `midi->velocity`.